he2ss/arpstraw/README.md

 pip install -r requirements.txt
 ```

-Before the usage, you must copy the ```template.cfg``` file and rename it to ```arpspoof.cfg``` and specify the hosts you know on your network.
+Before the usage, you must copy the ```template.cfg``` file and rename it to ```arpstraw.cfg``` and specify the hosts you know on your network.
 For example your router ip/mac addresses and other hosts you want.

 Usage
 ----